 Learning to Read

-Around age 4-5, you can try to start working your way through either of the books I mentioned above.
+Around age 4-5, you can try to start working your way through Logic of English Foundations A.

 In one sense, there’s no hurry!
 Kids who read early do NOT become ‘better’ readers down the road.